scm-spain/Frontend-Exercise/README.md

 # Frontend-Exercise

-With next markup, you must create an accordion (JS / CSS) show only the contents of a section at a time.
+With the next markup, you must create an accordion (JS / CSS) show only the contents of a section at a time.
 Sure to follow the [SUIT](https://suitcss.github.io/) convention when working with CSS.